 Overview

-Our two-year Law (Graduate Entry) course at the University of Leicester is an intensive qualifying law degree for those who have already completed a degree in another subject.
+The two-year Law (Graduate Entry) course at the University of Leicester is an intensive qualifying law degree for those who have already completed a degree in another subject.
+Leicester Law School has a diverse and vibrant student community and this course is particularly popular with international applicants.

 Careers and employability